missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 + Make sure you *do* have a space *after* each colon.
 + Make sure you have the ``#config_version=5`` as the first line in your file.

+If you struggle to spot the problem read our :doc:`/troubleshooting/debugging_yaml_parse_errors` guide.

 6. Enabling your flippers
 -------------------------